 Energy is what gets us out of bed each morning.
 It’s what gives us the ability to do the things we love.
 Or, if we don’t have enough of it, it can be the reason we don’t do the things which excite us.

 One of the best ways we can boost our energy levels is by fueling ourselves with nourishing nutrient dense foods.
 But we can also hinder our energy by eating foods that don't serve us.
 These include foods high in processed sugars, grains and gluten, as well as caffeine and alcohol.
 Let's take a closer look at how these foods impact your energy levels.

 When looking to boost your energy levels, the key thing to consider is eating a diet that minimises cortisol and stress within your body.

 I’m not suggesting you can never eat these foods.
-What's more important is understanding HOW these foods interact with your hormones and bodily systems so you can minimise the damage and get back on track if you do indulge this Easter.
+BUT it is important to understand HOW these foods interact with your hormones and bodily systems.

 Stimulating substances such as; caffeine, sugar, refined carbohydrates and alcohol, all raise insulin and cortisol within the body.
 They provide an immediate source of energy but the high is short lived.
 I always say coffee gives you energy, but it’s not for free, it's stealing it from your future!

 This also places strain on your adrenal glands to keep producing cortisol.
 Consequently, they are unable to produce other vital hormones in effective amounts.
 If low energy is a concern for you, stay away from alcohol, sugar and refined grains.
-If you currently consume coffee, keep it to 1 or 2 cups per day, before midday.
+If you currently consume coffee, keep it to 1 cup per day, before midday.

 Once food is consumed, it is then broken down into its three macronutrient parts which provide us with energy: